hudson in new york

 Upstate Escape: A Weekend in Hudson, NY

 The key to living in New York City is knowing when to get the hell out of Dodge.
-Those reprieves are obviously fewer and farther between during the pandemic!
-Our first real escape out of town (apart from my work trips to the North Fork) in 2020 was in August, when we spent a three-day weekend in Hudson.
+A three-day weekend in Hudson was exactly what we needed after a hot, and busy summer living and working in New York City.
 Hudson is the largest town in the Hudson Valley, which was one of my favourite destinations for a short break from New York City.
-We spent the weekend in Hudson, and were completely charmed!
+We spent a weekend in Hudson, and were completely charmed!

-This was our fourth trip to the Hudson Valley in Upstate New York, but the first time we’d stayed overnight!
-We’d already made day trips to Beacon & Cold Spring in summer, a day spent apple picking in Peekskill in autumn and a winter day trip to Tarrytown in January, before all hell broke loose.
-I wrote this post shortly after our trip, and never got around to adding photos & hitting publish – I’ve left the post as I’d originally written it, and have checked that anywhere I’ve linked to is still operating.
+This was our fourth trip to the Hudson Valley in New York, but the first time we’d stayed overnight!
+We’d already made day trips to Beacon & Cold Spring in summer, a day spent apple picking in Peekskill in autumn and a winter day trip to Tarrytown.

 Where is Hudson & Why Visit?